205 W 5th Ave

 Health Educator, 509-962-7515

-Tobacco use continues to be the main cause of preventable death.
-Every year 7,600 Washington residents die.
+Tobacco use continues to be the main cause of preventable death despite a reduction in the number of people who smoke.
+Each year 8,300 Washington State residents die from smoking.
 In the United States tobacco related deaths equal 480,000 annually.
 Severe life style changes need to occur in order to decrease these numbers.
 The Department of Health has seen major declines in smoking since 1999.
 At this time, the majority of education and prevention programs began.

 Did you know?

 Cancer - a broad term used to describe various diseases in which abnormal cells divide out of control and are able to invade other tissues.
 Cancer cells can spread to other parts of the body through the blood and lymph systems.
 This will help the body get rid of toxins.
 Smoking causes cancer and then blocks your body from fighting it.

 Heart Disease - is a cardiovascular (CVD) that includes several types of heart conditions.
 Smoking is a major cause of CVD and causes one of every three deaths.
 Smoking causes changes in the blood and blood vessels; damaged cells, buildup of plaque, thickening and narrowing of blood vessels.